Project Overview

 Scalability From Day One

-Modular design system accommodated 80% growth in one cycle without redesign.
+Modular design system set to accodomodate growth in course offerings between each cycle without redesign.
 Balance future-proofing with immediate needs - some features (like pagination) designed for scale were unnecessary at launch and could have been deferred.

 Filter Persistence Has Outsized Impact